jecki/DHParser/documentation_src/manuals/03_transform.rst

 string content for sub-trees the structure of which is not relevant for further processing. "urlstring", to pick this one out, is defined as ``urlstring = [protocol] { path } [target]``.
-Each of the components of urlstring has a syntax of its own, which results in an intricate tree-structure when parsed.
+Each of the components of "urlstring" has a syntax of its own, which results in an intricate tree-structure when parsed.

 Given that this structure is not relevant in the further processing of